Intel Core i9-14900K vs AMD Ryzen 7 5700X

 Who should buy each?

-Choose the AMD Ryzen 7 5700X if: you want a cost-effective CPU for gaming, you're upgrading an older AM4 system, or you prioritize energy efficiency.
+Choose the AMD Ryzen 7 5700X if: you need a cooler CPU for a compact build, you want to save on power consumption with a 65W TDP, or you're upgrading an older AM4 system without a GPU.

 Conclusion